Broken Object Level Authorization Analyzer

 Broken Object Level Authorization (BOLA) or Insecure Direct Object Reference (IDOR) refers to improper implementation of the access control mechanism, in which case an API client may access information which it is not authorized to access.
 Failures in this mechanism typically leads to unauthorized information disclosure, modification, or destruction of all data.
 OWASP classifies Broken Object Level Authorization as the #1 Security Vulnerability in its API Security Top 10 (API1:2019).

-analyzer validates two kinds of object-level authorization.
+The BrokenObjectLevelAuth analyzer validates two kinds of object-level authorization.

 - If an object can be accessed using authorization and without authorization, then a finding will be reported.